-It's one thing to upload a photo of the bride before she's even walked down the aisle (a huge no-no!), but what about at the end of the evening...is that cool?
-We answer this burning etiquette question and offer more sound advice on the common yet seldom discussed topic of posting wedding pictures on social media post-wedding.
+It's one thing to upload a photo of the bride before she's even walked down the aisle (a huge no-no!), but what about at the end of the evening—is that cool?
+We answer this burning etiquette question and offer more sound advice on the common yet seldom discussed topic of posting wedding pictures on social media after the wedding.

-According to national etiquette expert Diane Gottsman, owner of The Protocol School of Texas, guests should never post pictures of the bride and groom until they get the go ahead.
-Unless stated otherwise (for example, there's a wedding hashtag sign encouraging guests to Instagram photos), it's up to the couple to post the first picture, which also includes the wedding venue and fellow guests, she says.
-"There's always a chance that feelings could get hurt when someone sees posts from the big day, and they realize they weren't included."
+According to national etiquette expert Diane Gottsman, owner of The Protocol School of Texas, guests should never post pictures of the newlyweds until they get the go-ahead.
+Unless stated otherwise (for example, there's a wedding hashtag sign encouraging guests to Instagram photos), it's up to the couple to post the first picture, which also includes the wedding venue and fellow guests.
+"There's always a chance that feelings could get hurt when someone sees posts from the big day, and they realize they weren't included," she says

-This goes for both the bride and groom and other wedding guests too.
+This goes for both the couple and other wedding guests too.
 You can take pictures of your child if they're part of the wedding or even a selfie of you and your spouse, but don't post any pictures of guests gone wild on the dance floor or anything that would make someone feel uneasy, warns Gottsman.
-"Certainly don't tag anyone without their permission!"
+"Certainly don't tag anyone without their permission."

 Yes, we know it's tempting to post every single picture your photographer sends you because, of course, they're all freaking awesome.
-However, refrain from bombarding your friends and family (and tell mom to do the same) with a billion wedding-related photos all at once.
+However, refrain from bombarding your friends and family with a billion wedding-related photos all at once (and tell Mom to do the same).
 Otherwise, you may find yourself de-friended or unfollowed real quick.
-Instead, narrow down your favorites and create an album on Facebook or share different shots over the course of the year.
-We see lots of #tbt pics in your future!
+Instead, narrow down your favorites and create a wedding album on Facebook or share different shots over the course of the year.
+We see lots of #tbt pics in your future.